GeorgeSammour-ai/leso-oversampling/README.md

 # LEO: Latent Entropy-guided Oversampling

-This repository provides the official implementation of the **Latent Entropy-guided Oversampling (LEO)** method described in the manuscript submitted to the *International Journal of Machine Learning and Cybernetics*.
+This repository provides the official implementation of the **Latent-Structure Entropy Allocation (LEO)**

-LEO is a data-level resampling technique for binary imbalanced classification problems.
+LEO addresses class imbalance by controlling how minority class influence learning using uncertainty information derived from a latent representation for binary imbalanced classification problems.
 It generates synthetic minority samples by identifying uncertain regions of the feature space and allocating samples to those regions using entropy-guided weighting.

 ---